-- a.
+a.
 Executive Committee: The membership of the Executive Committee shall consist of the Chair, Vice Chair, Secretary and Treasurer of the Corporation, as such offices are defined in Section 1.11 hereof.
 Between meetings of the Commission, the Executive Committee is empowered to act upon matters requiring immediate action and to issue a Warning to accredited institutions, but the Executive Committee may not change or waive standards of accreditation or grant, renew, deny or withdraw accreditation.
 The Executive Committee may also perform such other functions as the Commission may direct.
 The Executive Committee shall convene, only in person or by telephone or video conference call, whenever the Chair or, in the Chair's absence, any two (2) members of the Executive Committee are made aware of a matter requiring Executive Committee consideration or action hereunder.
-At any meeting of the Executive Committee shall be taken by majority vote.
-Accurate minutes of Executive Committee meetings shall be kept by the Executive Director and staff of the Commission under the direction of the Secretary, and final minutes approved by the Executive Committee shall be promptly circulated to the members of the Commission. - b.
-Nominating Committee: The Nominating Committee shall consist of five (5) persons as follows: - i. the Chair and Vice Chair of the Commission; - ii. one (1) person appointed by the Chair and confirmed by the Commission from among the following categories: a current member of the Standing Appeals Panel established by the Commission under the Standards of Accreditation, a person who has served as a leader of visiting teams used by the Commission for site visits to accredited institutions, a former School Commissioner or Public Commissioner as defined in Section 1.01, or a representative of the public with special knowledge, interest and expertise in career education and training; and - iii. two (2) representatives of the members of the Corporation with each one (1) nominated and elected by the members biennially in alternate years in accordance with the voting and election procedures provided in Section 2.07 hereof.
+At any meeting of the Executive Committee, three (3) members shall constitute a quorum.
+All actions of the Executive Committee shall be taken by majority vote.
+Accurate minutes of Executive Committee meetings shall be kept by the Executive Director and staff of the Commission under the direction of the Secretary, and final minutes approved by the Executive Committee shall be promptly circulated to the members of the Commission.

+b.
+Nominating Committee: